alexleonova/portfolio/src/work/social-media-banners-for-seriousfun-camps.md

   - social-media-banners-for-nbc-sports-camps
   - video-ads-for-nbc-basketball-and-volleyball-sports-camps
 seo:
-  title: Boosting Visibility for SeriousFun Through Engaging Social Media Campaigns
+  title: "SeriousFun: Attracting Campers & Volunteers with Creative Ads"
   description: Develop visual creatives for advertising campaigns of children's
     camps in social networks.
 og:
   opengraph: true
-  title: Boosting Visibility for SeriousFun Through Engaging Social Media Campaigns
+  title: "SeriousFun: Attracting Campers & Volunteers with Creative Ads"
   image: /uploads/og-social-seriousfun.png
   description: Develop visual creatives for advertising campaigns of children's
     camps in social networks.
 ---
-## Overview:
+## Overview

 SeriousFun is a global network of 30 camps and programs offering free recreational activities to seriously ill children and their families.
 These transformative camps, located across North America, Europe, Asia, and Africa, help build confidence and resilience in children facing challenging circumstances.

-## Problem:
+## Problem

 SeriousFun needed to leverage digital advertising to attract more campers, recruit volunteers, and increase brand awareness.

-## Solution:
+## Solution

 I designed a series of visually compelling social media banners for Facebook and Instagram, targeting potential campers, volunteers, and medical professionals.
 These materials aimed to enhance SeriousFun’s online presence and engagement.

 \[DEMO]

-## Design Process:
+## Design Process

 1. ### Research & Analysis: